Log in

 Evernote: First time opening

 On the other hand, when I opened Evernote for the first time, I was greeted by a very friendly tutorial bot that walked me through everything the app had to offer—creating tags and tasks, using templates, sharing notes with teammates, and more.
-After a couple minutes, I could navigate the interface with ease.
+After a couple of minutes, I could navigate the interface with ease.

 OneNote: Interface

 In addition to my somewhat confusing start with OneNote, I found certain features to be far from intuitive.
-For example, OneNote's tagging feature isn't clearly marked—I spent several minutes just trying to locate tags, and finally found them by clicking a tiny arrow on the app's home tab (shown below).
+For example, OneNote's tagging feature isn't clearly marked—I spent several minutes just trying to locate tags and finally found them by clicking a tiny arrow on the app's home tab (shown below).

 Screenshot of the author finding the tagging feature in OneNote by clicking a tiny arrow on the app's home tab

 The note-taking interface itself is—to put it simply—loosey-goosey.
-Unlike nearly any other word processing or note-taking app I've used (whether that be Microsoft Word, Google Docs, Evernote, or Apple Notes), wherever you click on the interface, your cursor creates a text box for your note (shown below).
+Unlike nearly any other word-processing or note-taking app I've used (whether that be Microsoft Word, Google Docs, Evernote, or Apple Notes), wherever you click on the interface, your cursor creates a text box for your note (shown below).

 Screenshot showing how when using OneNote, wherever you click on the interface, your cursor creates a text box for your note